 How we tested the best VoIP providers

 To test for the best VoIP providers we first set up an account with the relevant software platform, whether as a download or as an online service.
-We then tested the service with void and video calling, as well as the administration tools.
-The aim was to push each VoIP platform to see whether it could simply and easily not just edit a range of content types but also do so faithfully and consistently without introducing formatting issues or similar problems.
+We then tested the service with VoIP and video calling, as well as the range of administration tools available.
+The aim was to see how user-friendly its features were, and also how easy it was to get to grips with any advanced options.

 Which type of VoIP service is best for you?